 UMass Strength & Conditioning

-Under the direction of Bob Otrando, the University of Massachusetts strength and conditioning program prepares athletes in all of UMass' varsity sports to be in top physical condition when they compete on the playing fields.
-Otrando and Assistant Directors Warren Blackadar and George Greene work on an individual basis with some 600 UMass athletes throughout the calendar year, to help improve strength, speed and agility.
+The University of Massachusetts strength and conditioning program prepares athletes in all of UMass' varsity sports to be in top physical condition when they compete on the playing fields.
+The strength and conditioning staff wors on an individual basis with around 600 Minutemen and Minutewomen throughout the calendar year, to help enhance the strength, speed and agility of each.

-Key to the success of this program is a new 9,000-square foot strength and conditioning facility, which opened in May of 2003.
-Special thanks to the football alumni who made this weight room possible.
+Key to the success of this program is a state-of-the-art 9,000-square foot strength and conditioning facility, which opened in May, 2003.
+The University of Massachusetts Athletic Department sends out a special thanks to the football alumni who made this weight room possible.

 Varsity Weight Room

-The University of Massachusetts Athletic Department opened the doors to the new 9,000-square foot strength and conditioning facility in May 2003.
-This facility doubled the previous 4,400-square foot weight room and is now one of the top weight training facilities in the East Coast.
+The University of Massachusetts Athletic Department opened the doors to the new 9,000-square foot strength and conditioning facility in May, 2003.
+This facility doubled the previous 4,400-square foot weight room and is now one of the top training facilities in the East Coast.

 As one of the finest facilities nationally among NCAA Division I institutions, UMass student-athletes are given the opportunity to become faster, stronger and more flexible enabling them to compete at the highest level.

 The weight room has the finest equipment with state of the art audio and visual equipment with satellite television and a 15-foot screen as well as separate televisions.
 The mirror-lined walls of the weight room contain dry erase boards with team schedules and other pertinent information.